arthursvpb/arthursvpb/README.md

 ## About

 * 👨‍💻 Mid.
 Full Stack Developer
-* 💻 2 years of experience in the web development world.
+* 💻 2 years of experience in the web development world
-* 🎓 Undergraduate student in Computer Science (2018-2022).
+* 🎓 Undergraduate student in Computer Science (2018-2022)
-* ✈️ Ibero-American scholarship student (2020-2020).
+* ✈️ Ibero-American scholarship student (2020-2020)

 ## Technologies